We own

 The

 next photo shows an example of a desirable form of wooden molding plane.
-This plan
+This plane

 proper characteristics that would lead one to believe that it is